SunilKumarMariyala/DP-Project/README_PERSONAL.md

 3. **Data Flow**:
    - Data can come from manual input or MATLAB
-   - All data is stored in the database
+   - All data is stored in the MySQL database
    - The prediction model uses this data to make predictions

 4. **MATLAB Integration**:
    - `matlab_interface.py` connects to MATLAB
    - It runs the GridConnectedPVFarm model
    - It gets real-time data from the model
-   - It saves this data to the database
+   - It saves this data to the MySQL database

 5. **Fault Detection**:
    - The machine learning model analyzes the data